njray/markdown-test/happy-paths/Mass ingestion and analysis of articles example scenario.md

 ## Architecture

-Original
-![Architecture of a machine learning model for training movie recommendations][architecture]

-Number 2
-![Architecture of a machine learning model for training movie recommendations][architecture2]

-Number 3
 ![Architecture of a machine learning model for training movie recommendations][architecture3]

 The data flows through the solution as follows: